hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - proxy and inspect traffic that's sent over HTTPS
     - does require the <span style="color: #bb6600;">root certificate</span> installed
     - inspect secure HTTPS traffic
-  - SafeSearch: an automated filter of pornography and other offensive content
-  - URL blocking:
-    - URL Reputation from 6 to 10
-    - able to go to some sites but other sites are not accessible due to an error: client computers do <span style="color: #bb6600;">not have the Cisco Umbrella Root CA certificate installed</span>
-  - modify a policy used by many devices to block specific addresses: create a <span style="color: #bb6600;">destination list for addresses</span> to be allowed or blocked
-  - Block Page and Block Page Bypass features
-    - present an SSL certificate to browsers that make connections to HTTPS sites
-    - SSL certificate matches the requested site but will be signed by the Cisco Umbrella certificate authority (CA)
-    - CA not trusted by browser -> an error page may be displayed
-    - avoid these error pages, install the <span style="color: #bb6600;">Cisco Umbrella root certificate</span> into browser

 - Umbrella - AWS